KYPKRISHNAREDDY/RecordTaste-MicrosoftEngage2022/README.md

 ## Agile

-I have adopted the **Scrum** methodology for the development of the product.
-I divided the 25Days of the program into four sprints , each consisting of Six Days.
-Before every sprint I used to set a target for that week/sprint and then work on that.
+I have adopted the **Scrum** methodology for developing the product.
+I have divided 25days into four sprints, each consisting of six days.
+Before every sprint, I used to set a target for the week/sprint and work on it.

-**Sprint 1** : The first sprint started from 4th May ,I have dedicated SPRINT 1 Completely to Choose the Project out of 3Projects given by Microsoft Engage team.
-As there are multiple factors to Consider while choosing the Project as Beginner in TechStack Field.
+**Sprint 1** : The first sprint started on the 4th of May.
+I dedicated SPRINT 1 entirely to choosing a project out of 3 given by the Microsoft Engage team.
+Finally, I decided on the 3rd project: The recommendation algorithm web app, after considering multiple factors while selecting a project as a beginner in the tech stack field.
-After Considerin Muliple factors,I decided to go with 3rd Project:Recommendation Algorithm WebApp I went through basics needed to build what I a intended to apply in my Project.I started planning about how to develop and design my website.
-I made a basic prototype of what features I was going to include and how.
-Later I added the mandatory feature to my website.
+I went through the basics needed to build what I intended to apply to the project.
+I started planning about how to develop and design my website.
+I made a basic prototype of the features I was going to include and how.
+Later I added mandatory features to my website.

-After Sprint 1 was over I took feedback from my friends,Seniors and family about what actually they would have wanted from an webapp.
-I noted them and then worked upon them accordingly.
+After Sprint 1 was over, I took feedback from my friends, Seniors, and family about what they would be looking forward to in a web app.
+I noted  and worked upon them accordingly.

-**Sprint 2 and 3** : Now that I had mandatory feature already built and also got my mentor assigned to me , in Sprint 2 and 3 , I worked upon adding additional features to my website.
-During this phase/sprint I used to continuously take inputs from my Seniors, friends and then modify my product as per the needs.
-I made Manual DataSet for My DataBases which is the Key Thing in this Project.
+**Sprint 2 and 3**: Now that I had mandatory features already built and got my mentor assigned, in sprints 2 and 3, I worked on adding additional features to my website.
+During this phase, I continued taking input from my seniors and friends, then modified my product as per their inputs.
+I made a manual dataset for my databases, which is a vital factor in this project.

-**Sprint 4** : This was the last sprint I had in the development phase.
-I was close to the delivery date so I basically took feedbacks from Friends and other people around me on the UI of my product and then improved the UI of my app to a great extent.
+**Sprint 4** : This is the last sprint I had in my development phase.
+I was close to the delivery date, so I took feedback from friends and others on the UI of my product and then improved it to a great extent.
 This added beauty to my product and made it delivery ready as well.

 ## Website demo video
-[See demo](Link Here ) - This video has already been submitted with the "Submit your solution form".
+[See demo]([Link Here](https://youtu.be/toMaOVxh1-s) ) - This video has already been submitted with the "Submit your solution form."

-<br> <br>
+<br><br>
 ## Special Thanks 🙇
-To My Friends,Seniors,Family, my MS engage mentor for guiding me throughout the program!
+Special thanks to my Microsoft engage mentor for guiding me throughout the program!
+To my friends, seniors, and family members for valuable input and Microsoft for this great opportunity